mapbox/data-exchange/probable-futures.md

 ## Attribution

-When publishing any Probable Futures datasets, please include the following credit:
+When publishing a map using any Probable Futures dataset, please include the following credit:
 > Based on data and other content made available by [Probable Futures](https://probablefutures.org/).
 Certain data may have been provided to Probable Futures by Woodwell Climate Research Center and The Coordinated Regional climate Downscaling Experiment (CORDEX).